eBork1/Projects-Exercises/docs/projects/attack-of-the-clones.md

 #### Stretch Goals

+- Create an MVP detailing all facets of the wep app you plan to clone
 - Connect your app to a server to have multiple people be able to log in and use it at the same time (gmail clone users can email each other, twitter clone users can @ and follow each other, etc)

 #### If you finish early...